determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 ## Walkthrough: Basic Usage

-Below we walk through the Textual Inversion workflow, first fine-tuning Stable Diffusion on a set of user-provided training images featuring a new concept, and then incorporating representations of the concept into generated art.
+Below we walk through the Textual Inversion workflow, which consists of two stages:
+1. Fine-tune Stable Diffusion on a set of user-provided training images featuring a new concept
+2. Incorporate representations of the concept into generated art.

 ### Fine-Tuning

-After including your user access token in the `finetune_finetune_const.yaml` config file by replacing `YOUR_HF_AUTH_TOKEN_HERE` where it reads
+After including your user access token in the `finetune_const.yaml` config file by replacing `YOUR_HF_AUTH_TOKEN_HERE` where it reads

 ```yaml